Minh6019/us-income/README.md

 ### Step 1: Data preprocessing

- - The data is clean to use for the model
+ - The data is cleaned to use for the model

 #### RandomForestClassifier:
 ##### I begin with: n_estimators=100: